Students in class at the University of Kansas School of Law

 Areas of Study

 Students have access to more than 100 upper-level courses in a variety of practice areas.
-KU Law offers eight certificate programs, more than a dozen curriculum guides and 10 joint degree programs for students looking to specialize.
+KU Law offers seven certificate programs, more than a dozen curriculum guides and 10 joint degree programs for students looking to specialize.

 A group of students and guests watch a presentation